cardano-foundation/CIPs/CIP-0118/README.md

 The transient nature of this structure describes, precisely, the nature of the rules: `FRxO`s cannot exist outside of the LEDGERS rule.

-However, the alternative approach of adding the `FRxO` as a field to the `LedgerState` is also fine:
+However, the alternative approach of adding the `FRxO` as a field to the `LedgerState` is also acceptable:

 ```
 data UTxOState era = UTxOState